Our school can help with enrolment queries throughout the year.

 What does ‘Selective School’ mean and how does it work?

-students wishing to attend Farrer in Year 7 will be required to sit the Selective Schools Test.
+Students wishing to attend Farrer in Year 7 will be required to sit the Selective Schools Test.

-in March your son will sit the Selective Schools test.
+In March your son will sit the Selective Schools test.
 (Confirmation of your registration will be sent to you in February.)

-during the first two weeks of July you will receive notification of his placement, or otherwise.
+Early July you will receive notification of his placement, or otherwise.